 Applicants who are non-native English speakers are required to submit results from the Test of English as a Foreign Language (TOEFL) or International English Testing Systems (IELTS).
 To be considered for graduate admission, students must have a minium TOEFL iBT score of 100 or IELTS score of 7.0.

 English proficiency exams are not required of those applicants who have earned a degree from an overseas university where the primary language of instruction is English, or from a college or university in the United States.
 Immigration laws require international students with a student visa to maintain full-time study (nine credits) each semester and to make satisfactory progress toward their degree.

 Submit the following materials to the Office of Graduate Studies and Continuing Education at least six months prior to the proposed start of study:

 - Completed online application.

 - Personal statement.

-- Letters of recommendation, preferably from faculty who have taught the applicant (two letters for master’s applicants, three for doctoral applicants).
-Recommenders must include professional title and contact information.
+- Letters of recommendation, preferably from faculty who have taught the applicant (two letters for master's applicants, three for doctoral applicants).
+Recommenders must include their professional title and contact information.